12 Must-Do Activities in Keflavik

 7. Step Inside Stekkjarkot Turf House

-The house showcases traditional building methods, featuring thick stone walls, a sturdy timber frame, and a distinctive turf-covered roof that served to insulate its inhabitants against the harsh Icelandic winters.
-The older section features an open hearth while the more modern part is furnished with floorboards and a coal-fired stove.
+The construction tells its own story — thick stone walls, a timber frame, and a turf-covered roof that kept out the worst of the Icelandic winters.
+The older section has an open hearth; the newer part has floorboards and a coal-fired stove.
+Small details, but they add up.

 6. Explore Seafaring History at the Keflavik Maritime Center